Skip to Content

 Customer Experience (CX)

-Customer satisfaction is measured via a CX parameter that is based on CSAT (customer satisfaction score) and CES (customer effort score) methodology.
-The parameter is a composite index consisting of 3 components: satisfaction with request fulfilment, satisfaction with staff, and effort needed to get request fulfilled.
+We measure customer experience using the CX parameter that is based on CSAT (customer satisfaction score) and CES (customer effort score) methodology.
+It is a composite indicator that includes satisfaction with the handling of the request, satisfaction with the staff, and the effort required to handle the request.
 Only the best mark is counted on a 5-point-scale from very satisfied to very unsatisfied.
+We want to keep the CX parameter above 85% in the long term.

 Digitalization